Chi (Chobits)

 In two interviews describing the series Chi's creators, Clamp, said it would be much easier if computers could speak to you when they had errors.
-Chi is voiced by Rie Tanaka in the anime and Georgette Rose in its English counterpart.
+Chi is voiced by Rie Tanaka in the anime and Michelle Ruff in its English dub (credited as Georgette Rose).
 The manga and anime follow Hideki's find of Chi and their relationship, but differ in the storyline.
 Chi's critical reception has been mostly positive, with reviewers calling her "cute".
 In addition to Chobits, she is also a crossover character in the series Tsubasa: Reservoir Chronicle and is referenced in other works.

 Conception and creation

 In an interview when describing Chi's character, Clamp member Satsuki Igarashi stated "Lately we've been saying that the easiest to understand is Chii from 'Chobits.'
 Errors occur with computers.
 Things like 'Although it's fine to speak the instructions' and 'Please fix this problem here' might be spoken in a cute voice."
-In addition, an explanation for Chobits's plot was given by Igarashi who stated: "Back then, when our computer had problems all we would get were these inscrutable error messages.
-However, we had no idea what was wrong because it wouldn't tell us any more".
+In addition, an explanation for Chobits's plot was given by Igarashi who stated: "The only thing our computer at the time would say was “Error, Error”.
+It never told us, or gave the slightest clue, as to what was the matter."
 Clamp also describes Chobits as a variation of the "boy living with mysterious girl" genre.
 Chi's design as a personal computer resulted from Ohkawa's wish to increase the sense of "emotional discomfort" around becoming emotionally involved with something considered to be merely a lifeless machine.

 The name "Chobi", came from the name of a cat at the place of Nekoi's former employment, which the group made into "Chobits", as the characters Elda and Freya were twins.
 In the series, Clamp had Chi's creator, Ichiro Mihara (a character from their shared universe work Angelic Layer), use the word "Chobi" to describe anything he thought was "small and hopelessly adorable"; two Chobi (the sisters Elda and Freya) become "Chobits".